Maximilian55/obsidian-to-notion/README.md

 - figure out how obsidian-shellcommands can pass more arguments
 - learn obsidian-shellcommands better
     - it has variables that it can pass like {{yaml_content}} - may be easier than parsing the .md file
+- it is set up to use a lookup to get a "notion name" for the projects. some may rather not use a lookup and keep their obsidian vault "synced" up with notion, if this is the case, they might want some sort of user input in a config file to determine if we should use a lookup or not.

 Pass `--debug-log` to capture full payload/response data in `export.debug.log` when troubleshooting.